metamorph-inc/cpython/Doc/c-api/intro.rst

 :file:`/usr/local/lib/python{X.Y}`.
 (In fact, this particular path is also the "fallback" location, used when no executable file named :file:`python` is found along :envvar:`PATH`.)
-The user can override this behavior by setting the environment variable :envvar:`PYTHONHOME`, or insert additional directories in front of the standard path by setting :envvar:`PYTHONPATH`.
+The user can override this behavior by setting the environment variable :envvar:`OMPYTHONHOME`, or insert additional directories in front of the standard path by setting :envvar:`OMPYTHONPATH`.

 .. index::
    single: Py_SetProgramName()